Details

 PokeLife life = new PokeLife(4, 5, false); // board won't be randomly-assigned System.out.println(life.getWidth()); // see below for getWidth/getHeight System.out.println(life.getHeight()); // exLife.board should also be initialized, but we can't access it here since it's a private field without a getter). // Internally, the initializeBoard method you will call will populate width*height (5x4) // 2D grid of width*height PokePixels (for this example, that would be 20 pixels) PokeLife invalidWidth = new PokeLife(0, 5, false); // should raise IllegalArgumentException with message: width and height must be > 0 PokeLife invalidHeight = new PokeLife(4, 0, false); // should raise IllegalArgumentException with message: width and height must be > 0

-2. getWidth
+2. getWidth and getHeight getter methods

 These two getter methods should return the width and height of the current

-board, respectively.
+PokeLife board, respectively.

 PokeLife life = new PokeLife(4, 5, false); System.out.println(life.getWidth()); // 4 System.out.println(life.getHeight()); // 5

-3. getPoke
+3. getPoke getter method

-In this exercise, you will implement the getPoke
+In this exercise, you will implement the getPoke method, which takes a x coordinate

-coordinate and returns the PokePixel
+and y coordinate and returns the PokePixel at the corresponding

 grid cell (where the top-left corner of the grid is (0, 0), and x/y increase right/down, respectively).

-First check if the given x
+First check if the given x and y bounds are valid to avoid

-an undesirable ArrayIndexOutOfBoundsException
+an undesirable ArrayIndexOutOfBoundsException (a client shouldn't

 see this internal exception, since its referring to private state and not their arguments).

-must be between 0 (inclusive) and the board's width (exclusive).
+A valid x must be between 0 (inclusive) and the board's width (exclusive).

-must be between 0 (inclusive) and the board's height (exclusive).
+A valid y must be between 0 (inclusive) and the board's height (exclusive).

-If either is invalid, throw an IllegalArgumentException
+If either is invalid, throw an IllegalArgumentException with the message Invalid x and/or y coordinate..

-at the given position, where (0, 0)
+Otherwise, return the PokePixel at the given position, where (0, 0)

 is the first element in the first row (using 0-based indexing).